frankllin-sec/Labs-experience/ItsyBitsy/README.md

 ## 🧠 What I Learned

-- How to use Kibana Discover's date range and field statistics (Top 5 values) to spot a rare, anomalous source IP hiding inside otherwise normal traffic
-- How to recognize a LOLBin (Living-off-the-Land Binary) like `bitsadmin` by its User-Agent string standing out against normal browser traffic
 - How trusted filesharing platforms like Pastebin get abused as free, hard-to-block C2 infrastructure
 - The correct operational security practice for investigating a suspected malicious URL: never browse it directly from an analyst workstation, use an isolated VM or a preview tool like urlscan.io instead